ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 ## Considerations for installing and deleting Veeam licenses
 {: #managingveeam-install-delete-consid}

-The following information about licenses applies to both Veeam v9.5u4b and Veeam v10a.
+The following information about licenses applies to both Veeam v9.5u4b and Veeam v11.

-Starting with Veeam v10, Veeam licenses are installed and deleted in a different way than previous Veeam versions.
+Starting with Veeam v10 and continuing with Veeam v11, Veeam licenses are installed and deleted in a different way than previous Veeam versions.

-After you place an order for Veeam v10a, a Veeam stand-alone license is automatically deployed.
+After you place an order for Veeam v11, a Veeam stand-alone license is automatically deployed.
 The Veeam service installation begins only after the stand-alone license order completed successfully.
-After that, depending on what you ordered, Veeam is installed on either the VM or VSI.
+After that, depending on what you ordered, Veeam is installed on the bare metal server, VM, or VSI.

-When you uninstall Veeam 10a, the stand-alone license instance is not deleted.
+When you uninstall Veeam v11, the stand-alone license instance is not deleted.
 You must delete it separately to avoid being charged for the stand-alone license.

 You might want to consider this when you plan to upgrade your Veeam usage.
-You might be charged for licenses for Veeam 9.5, which is deprecated, and for Veeam 10a.
-Therefore, you might decide to order a new license for your Veeam installation towards the end of a month, so you aren’t charged for both licenses for most of the month.
+You might be charged for licenses for Veeam 9.5, which is deprecated, and for Veeam 11.
+Therefore, you might decide to order a new license for your Veeam installation toward the end of a month, so you aren’t charged for both licenses for most of the month.

 If you have an existing Veeam v9.5u4b installation that comes with a license and you want more coverage, you can keep your license that came with the installation and order a new license to upgrade usage.
 Later, if you delete Veeam v9.5u4b, you must delete separately any stand-alone licenses that you ordered.
 Otherwise, you continue to be charged for them.